 zero-el is tested to work on Emacs 24+, Debian 9 stretch, Debian 10 buster, Debian 11 bullseye, Ubuntu 18.04 LTS.

 zero-el works in linux xorg environment.
 Run on wayland requires some update on zero-panel.

 zero-pinyin is the only input method included in zero-el.
 So it only works for pinyin users for now.

 zero-pinyin depends on dbus, zero-pinyin-service, zero-panel.

-zero-pinyin-service and zero-panel only have binary release (deb package) that is tested on debian and ubuntu system mentioned above.
+zero-pinyin-service and zero-panel binary release (deb package) is only tested on debian and ubuntu system mentioned above.
 It should work on other debian derivatives released after debian 9 as well.
 Other OS doesn't have binary release at the moment.
 Building from source requires C libs and meson tool, See project README file for details on building from source code.

 Here is how to install and use zero-el: